 How much should you spend on wedding decorations?

 "If wedding decor is the most important thing for you, you might want to hire an event coordinator with design experience to help you source decorations and put them up on your wedding day,” says Padalecki.
-The amount you spend on your wedding decorations is entirely up to you—there are may ways to decorate on a tight budget.
-Padalecki recommends checking out wedding resale shops, DIY decor and online shops to find ways to save.
+The amount you spend on your wedding decorations is entirely up to you—there are many ways to decorate on a tight budget.
+Padalecki recommends checking out wedding resale shops, DIY decor, and online shops to find ways to save.